pylonmc/pylon-docs/docs/en/contributing/contributing-to-docs.md

 MkDocs requires a recent version of [Python](https://www.python.org/), and the package manager [pip](https://pip.pypa.io/en/stable/installation/), to be installed on your system.

-You can check if you already have these installed from the command line:
+You can check if you already have these installed from the command line (versions may be different):

 ```bash
 $ python3 --version